sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 ## Pipeline guidelines

-For integrations that create pipelines, list the resource definitions in your `sensu-resources.yaml` file in in the following order:
+For integrations that create pipelines, list the resource definitions in your `sensu-resources.yaml` file in the following order:

 1. Pipeline
 2. Handler, SumoLogicMetricsHandler, and TCPStreamHandler